amuuu/eco-sim/README.md

-# Game Systems
+# Ecosystem Simulation

-Greetings wanderer.
-This is a collection of tools and systems that can be used in game dev, all written in C++ [**That is actively being developed and is not ready by any means yet.**]
+Howdy.
+This was supposed to be a collection of tools for making games but it has become a quest to develop an ecosystem simulation.

+The tools are being developed in a modular and reusable manner.
+The pieces that creates the sim exist within a separate project within the solution.

-Here are the current features:
+Here are the current reusable features:
-- Entity Management (Game loop, entities)
+- Entity Management (Game loop, ECS)
 - Resource Management
 - Event System
 - Decision System
+- Collection of general components
 - General Tools
     - Templated/Macro-wrapped design patterns
         - Object Pool
         - Singleton

-There are a bunch of projects in this Visual Studio solution:
-- `GameSystems`: The main project, a static library
-- `TestSuite`: A GoogleTest test connection
-- `DemoWithConsole`: A console demo
-- `DemoWithImGui`: A demo with ImGui.
+    - Timer
+    - Logger